 An expedition to Jan Mayen can be challenging.
 First of all, even if the dates we choose normally give us the best option for good weather, the North Atlantic can be stormy any time of the year.
 Secondly, the landing on the island can be a challenge as there are no good harbours and there is often heavy surf on the beaches.
 But for those looking for an exciting expedition to an exclusive destination visited each year by only a handful of tourists, this is it!

-Aurora has been exploring this majestic island for many years and is probably the most experienced operator of trips to Jan Mayen, with numerous expeditions under its belt and many successful ascents of Beerenberg.
+The skipper has been exploring this majestic island for many years and is probably the most experienced operator of trips to Jan Mayen, with numerous expeditions under their belt and many successful ascents of Beerenberg.
 Each year they undertake exclusive expeditions to this spectacular place with only a few seats available.
 This is true exploration—the final itinerary only gets decided upon after setting sail from the Ísafjörður harbour.
 We take into account weather and other conditions and always look for the best possible option.
 What is assured is that each trip will be a little bit different.
 The following description gives an idea of how a day-to-day plan might take shape.

 We will sail from Ísafjörður on the North West coast of Iceland on our sturdy expedition sailboat Aurora, cross the Arctic sea and make landfall in Kvalross bukta (Walrus bay) on NW Jan Mayen.
 When we arrive in Jan Mayen, the group will move to a base camp on the island and get ready to spend a week exploring the island´s fantastic landscape.